enthought/pyface/docs/source/toolkits.rst

     objects rather than direct imports.

-This backwards-compatibility code will be removed in Pyface 9, and applications which rely on the particulars of the implementation and are encouraged to migrate to the newer import locations as soon as practical.
+This backwards-compatibility code will be removed in Pyface 9, and applications which rely on the particulars of the implementation are encouraged to migrate to the newer import locations as soon as practical.

 Toolkit Entrypoints